-The Delaware Legislature created the state workers’ compensation system in order to provide benefits to workers who are injured or contract an illness while on the job.
-Employers are prohibited from charging employees for any portion of the premium or expense of carrying workers’ compensation insurance.
+The Delaware Legislature created the state workers’ compensation system in order to provide benefits to workers who get injured or contract an illness while on the job.
+Employers are prohibited from charging employees for any portion of the premium or expense of carrying workers’ comp.

 Employees must meet certain entitlement requirements in order to receive benefits.
 Delaware’s workers’ compensation laws are established and administered by the Delaware Department of Labor, Division of Industrial Affairs Office of Workers’ Compensation.

 How Much Does Delaware Workers’ Compensation Insurance Cost?

 Workers’ compensation insurance always costs more for industries and occupations that are presumed to have a higher risk of occupational injuries or illnesses.
 Cost is determined by how many employees you have, the types of jobs they perform, and your history of accidents and workers’ comp claims.